artprojectgroup/wc-apg-city/readme.txt

 == Changelog ==
 = 1.3 =
 * Added new functionality to block fields. **Update sponsored by [Gardiun](https://gardiun.com/)**.
-* New JavaScript functions and controls
+* New JavaScript functions and controls.
 * Screenshot updated.
 = 1.2.0.2 =
 * Header updated.